Ann Widdecombe: Return to politics: Brexit Party and Reform UK

+She entered the European Parliament in 2019 as a Brexit Party MEP for South West England and sat on the European Parliament Committee on Civil Liberties, Justice and Home Affairs (LIBE).
+On 3 July 2019 she used her maiden speech in Strasbourg to compare Brexit to slaves revolting against their owners and to a colonised country rising up against occupying forces, a stance that was criticised by some members of both the European Parliament and the UK House of Commons.
+Her tenure as an MEP ended with the UK's withdrawal from the EU on 31 January 2020.

-Widdecombe stood as a candidate for Plymouth Sutton and Devonport in the 2019 UK general election, coming a distant third but just retaining her deposit with 5.5% of the vote.
+Widdecombe stood as the Brexit Party candidate for Plymouth Sutton and Devonport in the 2019 general election; she came a distant third but narrowly retained her deposit with 5.5% of the vote.
 Nigel Farage said that she was told by the Conservative Party that she would be part of their Brexit negotiations if she stood down as a candidate.

+In 2023, she rejoined the party – now renamed Reform UK – and became their immigration and justice spokesperson.

 Political views

 Social issues

-As an MP, Widdecombe expressed socially conservative views, including opposition to abortion; it was understood during her time in frontline politics that she would not become Health Secretary as long as this involved responsibility for abortions.
-Although a committed Christian, she characterised the issue as one of life and death on which her view had been the same when she was agnostic and was a member of the Society for the Protection of Unborn Children while studying at Oxford.
-During Parliament, Widdecombe was a member of the Pro-Life All Party Parliamentary Group, which met with SPUC over concerns the organisation's more strident approach to abortion policy could alienate Protestant and atheist supporters.
+As an MP, Widdecombe expressed socially conservative views, including opposition to abortion.
+In 1998, while she was shadow health secretary, she said that she would not become Health Secretary as long as this involved responsibility for abortions.
+She was a committed Christian who characterised the issue as one of life and death, but insisted her view had been the same when she was agnostic.
+She was a member of the Society for the Protection of Unborn Children (SPUC) while studying at Oxford.
+During her time in Parliament, Widdecombe was a member of the Pro-Life All Party Parliamentary Group, which met with SPUC over concerns the organisation's more strident approach to abortion policy could alienate Protestant and atheist supporters.

-She converted from the Church of England (CoE) to the Roman Catholic Church following the CoE decision to ordain women as priests.

-She is an opponent of assisted dying in any form, saying that any such legislation would fail to "protect the mentally ill, disabled and the frail elderly".
+She was an opponent of assisted dying in any form, saying that any such legislation would fail to "protect the mentally ill, disabled and the frail elderly".
 She further commented: "You cannot get to my age without having seen loved ones suffer [...] or having seen dear friends die in pain.
 And, yes, I too have thought 'We wouldn't do this to an animal'.
 But that emotional indignation has also to be extended to those whom any euthanasia law would threaten."